CHPL 655 Chaplain Evangelism and Discipleship

 One’s theology of evangelism is built upon the Scriptures.
 The paper will be rooted in Scripture and supported with sound biblical interpretation and analysis.
 The paper should be focused on God’s plan and purpose of evangelism.
 The paper will be no longer than 1,250–1,500 words, incorporate 3 scholarly citations (can be the Bible, course textbooks, and/or journal articles published in the last 5 years), and use current Turabian format.
 (CLO: A, B, C)

-The student will create a Gospel Presentation card with a QR code which leads to a video that clearly presents God’s Plan of Salvation.
-The video needs to use Scripture and scriptural principles as its foundation.
+The student will self-video or utilize Artificial Intelligence (AI) or develop a narrated and illustrated video published to an open-source platform such as YouTube.
+Next, the student will create a Gospel Presentation card with a QR code he/she can hand out as part of his/her evangelism encounters which leads to the video clearly presenting God’s Plan of Salvation.
+The video must use Scripture and scriptural principles as its foundation and may utilize one of the gospel presentation methods described in the course (Romans Road, Three Circles, Bridge, etc.) or similar method.
 The video must be between 1.5-3 minutes in length.
 The student should refer to the assignment instructions in Canvas for additional information.
 (CLO: C, E, F)

 In addition to these requirements, the paper must have a proper introduction and conclusion and follow the structure of a standard academic essay (Title page, Introduction, summary, critique, application, conclusion, Bibliography).
 The paper will be no longer than 5 pages.
 (CLO: A, B, D)

 Leading discipleship groups is instructive and formative.
-The student will write three reports detailing his or her discipleship group.
+The student will form his or her own discipleship group and write three reports detailing his or her discipleship group.
 The intent is for each student to lead, or co-lead, a ministry group devoted to discipleship.
 Each report will detail different aspects of the group.
 Each report must be 2-3 pages, incorporate 3 scholarly citations (can be the Bible, course textbooks, and/or journal articles published in the last 5 years), and use current Turabian format.
 (CLO: A, B, D)

 One’s personal philosophy of discipleship defines how to disciple in pluralistic and secular chaplain ministry settings.
 The paper will encompass Scripture and scriptural principles to support the philosophy.
 The student’s philosophy must be specific to his or her ministry context.
 This should reflect the incarnational aspect of the student’s ministry and be rooted in his or her theology.
 The paper must be no longer than 800–1000 words, incorporate 3 scholarly citations (can be the Bible, course textbooks, and/or journal articles published in the last 5 years), and use current Turabian format.
 (CLO: A, B, C, D)